ImagingDataCommons/highdicom/docs/seg.rst

 SEG a lot of freedom about how to organize the resulting frames within the 1D list within the SEG.
-To complicate matters further, frames in the segmentation image that would otherwise be "empty" (contain only 0s) may be omitted from the SEG image entirely (this is `highdicom`'s default behavior but cant be turned off if you prefer by specifying ``omit_empty_frames=False`` in the constructor).
+To complicate matters further, frames in the segmentation image that would otherwise be "empty" (contain only 0s) may be omitted from the SEG image entirely (this is `highdicom`'s default behavior but can be turned off if you prefer by specifying ``omit_empty_frames=False`` in the constructor).

-Every ``pydicom.Dataset`` has the ``.pixel_array`` property, which, in the case of a multiframe image, returns the full list of frames in the image as an array of shape (frames x rows x colums), with frames organized in whatever manner they were organized in by the creator of the object.
+Every ``pydicom.Dataset`` has the ``.pixel_array`` property, which, in the case of a multiframe image, returns the full list of frames in the image as an array of shape (frames x rows x columns), with frames organized in whatever manner they were organized in by the creator of the object.
 A :class:`highdicom.seg.Segmentation` is a sub-class of ``pydicom.Dataset``, and therefore also has the ``.pixel_array`` property.
 However, given the